 About the Pennsylvania Highlands Trail Network

 The Pennsylvania Highlands Trail Network (PHTN) is an interconnected network of recreational trails located within the 1.9 million-acre, 13 county Pennsylvania Highlands region.
-The Pennsylvania Highlands Trail Network will extend the New York-New Jersey Highlands Trail into Pennsylvania, from the Delaware River at Riegelsville to the junction of the Mason Dixon and Appalachian Trails in the Whiskey Springs Uplands in Cumberland County.
-Along the way, the PHTN will co-align with several existing trails and connect a network of trails across a variety of landscapes.
+The PHTN extends the New York-New Jersey Highlands Trail into Pennsylvania, from the Delaware River at Riegelsville to the junction of the Mason Dixon and Appalachian Trails in the Whiskey Springs Uplands in Cumberland County.
+Along the way, the PHTN co-aligns with several existing trails and connect a network of trails across a variety of landscapes.
 The PHTN includes paved multi-use trails as well as rugged footpaths, such as the Horse-Shoe Trail.
 The PHTN includes a full spectrum of trail types to accommodate a wide range of uses including hiking, horseback riding, cross country skiing and other forms of non-motorized recreation.
 Portions of the trail are also ADA-accessible.
 The use(s) allowed on a particular section of trail are determined by the landowner and/or trail manager.

 The William Penn Foundation, founded in 1945 by Otto and Phoebe Haas, works to close the achievement gap for low-income children, ensure a sustainable environment, foster creativity that enhances civic life, and advance philanthropy in the Philadelphia region.
 With assets of nearly $2 billion, the Foundation distributes approximately $80 million in grants annually.
 Learn more about the Foundation at www.williampennfoundation.org.